RPDevJesco/ZephyrJS/README.md

     --spacing-small: 10px;
     --spacing-medium: 16px;
     --spacing-large: 20px;

     --border-radius: 5px;
 }
 ```

-You can create your own variables.css to change the values to what suits your project over the defaults.
+You can create your own theme to change the values to what suits your project over the defaults.

 ### License
 ZephyrJS is MIT licensed.